-Students must take at least 20 units at the 800-level, including a 2-unit thesis proposal and 6unit thesis.
+Students must take at least 20 units at the 800-level, including a 2-unit thesis proposal and 4-unit thesis.
 Other courses may be taken at the 500- or 800-level.
 The 500-level courses allow students to extend their basic theological knowledge and competencies in one or more areas.
-The 800-level courses are designed to deepen knowledge and competencies in a specialized area and provide opportunity for participation in doctoral seminars.
+The 800-level courses are designed to deepen knowledge and competencies in a specialized area and provide opportunity for participation in doctoral seminars and expanded directed reading courses.

-Students are required to take at least three-fourths of their course work (24 units) in the designated field of concentration.
-This may be achieved through a combination of 500- and 800-level courses.
-One of the courses in the area of concentration must be a methods seminar or other foundational 800-level course in that field.
-Students are required to write a thesis (the equivalent of one 800-level course) on an approved topic in their area of concentration as their final course in the program.
+Students are required to take at least three-fourths of their coursework (24 units) in the designated field of concentration.
+This may be achieved through a combination of 500-and 800-level courses.
+One of the courses in the area of concentration must be a methods or other foundational 800-level course in that field.
+Students are required to write a thesis on an approved topic in their area of concentration as their final course in the program.

 When a student enters the ThM program in order to undertake interdisciplinary study, with mentor approval he or she may take up to 12 units outside of his or her designated field of concentration.